Obscura (band): Diluvium (2018–2020)

-A Valediction (2020–present)
+A Valediction (2020–2024)

 In April 2020, Obscura announced guitarist Rafael Trujillo, bassist Linus Klausenitzer and drummer Sebastian Lanser parting ways with the band due to musical differences.
 Shortly after the band announced that former fretless bass player Jeroen Paul Thesseling and former guitarist Christian Münzner rejoined the band.
 Their sixth album A Valediction was released on 19 November 2021, on Nuclear Blast.
-Also in November 2021, Obscura announced a North American tour featuring Abysmal Dawn, Vale of Pnath and Interloper in support of the album that will take place in 2022.
+Also in November 2021, Obscura announced a 49 date long North American tour with shows in Canada, the United States and Mexico, featuring Abysmal Dawn, Vale of Pnath and Interloper in support of the album that took place in 2022.
 For September and October 2022, Obscura announced a European Tour promoting "A Valediction" with support from Disillusion and Persefone.
 For February and March 2023, Obscura announced a North American tour alongside co-headliners Fleshgod Apocalypse, special guests Wolfheart and Thulcandra.
+Obscura also returned to Australia, playing a metal concert festival in Melbourne called Into the Fall, co-headlining with Gatecreeper.
+Obscura announced a 10-dates Latin American headlining tour, covering Argentinia, Brazil, Chile and more countries for October and November 2023.
+As closing show of the Latin American tour, Obscura performed alongside Gojira and Mastodon at MexicoMetal Festival, Monterrey.
+Additionally, a 17-date long UK and Ireland tour with Polish band Decapitated has been announced for November and December 2023.
+On November 7th, the band confirmed a European co-headlining tour with American progressive metal band Cynic, to be supported by Dutch thrash metal band Cryptosis.
+The tour under the monicker "The Focus Of A Valediction Tour" took place and wrapped up the “A Valediction World Tour” in March 2024.